Oklahoma Marijuana Trafficking Laws

 What Are the Penalties for Transporting Edibles Across State Lines in Oklahoma?

 Drinks and foods that may be infused with marijuana, including marijuana-infused gummies, pot brownies, and medicated candies, are referred to as marijuana edibles.
 Although Oklahoma medical marijuana laws permit registered medical marijuana patients to possess up to 72 ounces of edible marijuana, there are no specific statutes pertaining to transporting edibles across state lines.
-However, per state law, it is illegal to transport any form of marijuana across state lines.
+However, per federal law, it is illegal to transport any form of marijuana across state lines.

 How to Get a Drug Trafficking Charge Dismissed in Oklahoma?